The Do’s and Don’ts of Lupus

 - One recommendation is to follow medication recommendations from your doctor, either your rheumatologist or primary care provider.
 Adherence to prescribed medication is an important factor in treating your Lupus.
 It should come as no surprise that your doctor will only prescribe you medications, they believe that will help your condition.
-It is important to take those medications not only to help alleviate your symptoms but is also helps your doctor know what treatment is actually helping you or if your treatment regimen needs to be adjusted.
+It is important to take those medications not only to help alleviate your symptoms but it also helps your doctor know what treatment is actually helping you or if your treatment regimen needs to be adjusted.

 - Another “do” is to attend frequent follow-up visits with your medical provider.
 If your rheumatologist is scheduling monthly follow-up appointments it is important for you to attend those appointments.
 Your medical provider will likely require updated lab work to determine if the treatment prescribed is helping.
-It is further important to discuss with your provider your ongoing symptoms, limitations and potential side effects from medications.
-Because with Lupus you may experience flare’s, it is important to attend your appointments even if you are not experiencing a flare-up at that time.
+It is further important to discuss with your provider your ongoing symptoms, limitations, and potential side effects from medications.
+Because with Lupus you may experience flares, it is important to attend your appointments even if you are not experiencing a flare-up at that time.

 - Learning about Lupus is another “do” recommendation.
 The more you know about your condition the better you will be able to manage it.
-It is important to know what triggers may cause a flare up.
-It is also important to communicate with your family about your condition and symptoms you experience.
+It is important to know what triggers may cause a flare-up.
+It is also important to communicate with your family about your condition and the symptoms you experience.
 The more you and your family know about the condition and what may trigger a flare, the better you will be at avoiding flare-ups.

 - One last “do” recommendation is to exercise.
 There are many health benefits to exercise but the main reason is to reduce the frequency of your flare-ups.
 It has been said the more you move the less frequent your flare-ups.
 This is not always the case but certainly cannot hurt.

 In contrast to recommended activities, there are a few activities that you should abstain from.
 For example, you should not smoke, or drink alcohol excessively.
-You should also stay away from becoming pregnant, unless your doctor has specifically advised you it is ok.
+You should also stay away from becoming pregnant unless your doctor has specifically advised you it is ok.
 Lastly, you should not overwork yourself.
 Stress and fatigue are two common triggers for Lupus.
 Get plenty of rest and keep your stress level low.